This morning, my alarm clock went off at precisely 6:00 a.m.

 Another book I highly recommend is “The Power of Full Engagement” (by Tony Schwartz & Jim Loehr).
 This book was a real breakthrough for me, especialy when it comes to time management and productivity.
 Get it here.

-The 11 Steps for Making Running a Habit for Life
+How to Make Running a Habit for Life

 With that said, just because we humans are creatures of habits, developing and maintaining healthy habits—especially the running habit—is no easy feat.